Solving Bilevel Optimal Bidding Problems Using Deep Convolutional Neural Networks: Case Study

-In Tables \ref{table:profit:3lmbd}, \ref{table:profit:57ieee} and \ref{table:profit:73ieee} we present optimization results in terms of the ES computed and actual profits acquired in three different transmission systems.
+In Tables \ref{table:profit:3lmbd}, \ref{table:profit:57ieee}, \ref{table:profit:73ieee} and \ref{table:profit:300ieee} we present optimization results in terms of the ES computed and actual profits acquired in four different transmission systems.
 Actual profits are obtained in the verification Step 6 of Algorithm \ref{alg:scheme} by optimizing the lower level with fixed ES charging decisions as explained in Section \ref{sec:math:meta_opti}.
-We also compare actual profits achieved by our method to actual profits achieved by solving a standard bilevel ES market optimal bidding using the DC OPF model in the lower level.
+We also compare actual profits achieved by our method to actual profits achieved by solving a bilevel ES market optimal bidding using the AC OPF model and single-level reduction approach from the two-part paper \cite{p1} and \cite{p2} and using a standard DC OPF \cite{DC} model in the lower level.
+AC OPF single-level reduction approach results in slightly higher actual profits compared to NN approach, but its solution process fails to converge for 73- and 300-bus networks.
 Actual DC OPF profits are profits that would occur in the AC OPF market, but by using bidding decisions from the DC OPF bilevel model.
 In our tables, the best NN computed profit is the maximum value of $\compprofitin$ over all $60$ NNs, the best NN actual profit is the maximum value of $\veriprofitin$ over all $60$ NNs, and the mean $\qbat$ actual profit is $\veriprofitimean$, where $i$ is the iteration number and the NN $n$.
 By design, the best profit is always achieved in the penultimate iteration of our method, as a worse profit in the last iteration actually triggers the stopping criterion.
-The number of required iterations differs between the transmission systems and ranges from $4$ to $6$ iterations.
-Profit increase over the DC OPF model was $1.5\%$ for 3\_lmbd, $9.3\%$ for 57\_ieee, and $11.8\%$ for 73\_ieee network.
+The number of required iterations differs between the transmission systems and ranges from $2$ to $6$ iterations.
+Profit increase over the DC OPF model was $1.5\%$ for 3\_lmbd, $9.3\%$ for 57\_ieee, $11.8\%$ for 73\_ieee network, and $16.4\%$ for 300\_ieee network.
 From these tables it is observable that we also achieved a high first iteration accuracy, since the greatest second iteration improvement of the actual profit is only 0.03\%.
 Notice that the total time per iteration presented is somewhat higher than a component total time in Table \ref{table:time}, as it includes an additional overhead for some data reformatting and IO disk operations.
 Also, notice that we decided to present profits using up to four decimal places, so that small improvements between subsequent iterations in Table \ref{table:profit:3lmbd} become visible, which also reaffirms the optimality of the first iteration result.